eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 - the vehicle has a timed stop and the person is waiting within 10m of the vehicle position

-The position of the person is either it's `departPos` or the arrival position of the preceding plan element
+The position of the person is either its `departPos` or the arrival position of the preceding plan element

 A given bus stop (or any other stopping place) may serve as a replacement for a destination edge and arrival position.
 If an arrival position is given nevertheless it has to be inside the range of the stop.

-The positions of persons in a vehicle depend on the 'guiShape' parameter of the vehicle as well as it's dimensions.
+The positions of persons in a vehicle depend on the 'guiShape' parameter of the vehicle as well as its dimensions.
 The offset between the front of the vehicle and the first passenger placement can be configured by adding `<param key="frontSeatPos" value="3.14"/>` to the vType definition of the vehicle.

 The number of persons sitting side-by-side depends on the vehicle width but can be overruled by setting `<param key="seatingWidth" value="1.3"/>` in the vType definition.